Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Related Work

-\textbf{Multimodal Event Understanding.} Since single-modality event extraction is well studied~\cite{nguyen-etal-2016-joint,sha2018jointly,liu-etal-2019-neural-cross,liu2020event,yatskar2016situation,li2017situation,mallya2017recurrent,pratt2020grounded}, understanding events from multiple modalities~\cite{li2020cross,chen2021joint,reddy2021mumuqa,li2022clip,zhang2017improving,tong2020image,wen2021resin} has attracted extensive research interests because different modalities usually provide the complementary information for comprehensively understanding the real-world complex events.
-Two important benchmarks~\cite{li2020cross,chen2021joint} have been established for \textit{image + text} and \textit{video + text} settings.
-Li \textit{et al.} first introduced the task of jointly extracting events and labeling argument roles from both text articles and images.
-An unannotated image-article dataset and a manually labeled evaluation image-article dataset are collected to train and evaluate models, respectively.
-Chen \textit{et al.} further defined the task of joint multimedia event extraction from video and text to exploit the rich dynamics from videos.
-However, both the works focus on event detection in comparison to the event-event relation task explored in this work.
+\textbf{Multimodal Event Understanding.} Since single-modality event tasks are well studied~\cite{nguyen-etal-2016-joint,sha2018jointly,liu-etal-2019-neural-cross,liu2020event,li2017situation,mallya2017recurrent,pratt2020grounded, Yatskar2016SituationRV, Lu_2023_CVPR}, jointly understanding events from multiple modalities~\cite{li2020cross,chen2021joint,li2022clip,zhang2017improving,tong2020image,wen-etal-2021-resin,park2020visualcomet,reddy2022mumuqa,du2022resin} has attracted extensive research interests because different modalities usually provide the complementary information for comprehensively understanding the real-world complex events.
+Two important benchmarks~\cite{li2020cross,chen2021joint} have been established for \textit{image + text} and \textit{video + text} settings. \citet{li2020cross} first introduced the task of jointly extracting events and labeling argument roles from both text articles and images. ~\citet{chen2021joint} further defined the task of joint multimedia event extraction from video and text to exploit the rich dynamics from videos.
+However, both the works focus on event detection in comparison to the event relations task explored in this work.